-Marijuana is the most commonly used federally illegal drug according to the 2015 National Survey on Drug Use and Health.
-The important segments are the medical market and recreational market.
-The North American market posted \$6.7 billion in revenue in 2016, up 30% from the year before, according to a new report from ArcView Market Research.
-Major Bloom will specialize in recreational retail, delivery, and digital commerce.
-Currently, illegal market sales are still much larger than the legal market but quickly changing.
-We chose to scale the business and solve the problem of transparency and quality assurance by concentrating on our customers digital environment.
+Marijuana is the most commonly used illegal drug, according to the 2015 National Survey on Drug Use and Health.
+The primary segments in the market are the medical markets and the recreational markets.
+The North American market posted \$10.5 billion in revenue in 2018, up 60% from 2016, according to a report from ArcView Market Research and CNBC.
+Major Bloom will specialize in delivering marijuana products through its own retail establishment as well as and other retail business operations, targeting legacy marijuana users.